 Why Escalation Doesn't Kill Your Savings

 Not every escalation wipes out cost savings.
-In our client's system, 8% of Tier 1 responses escalated to Tier 2—not directly to Tier 3.
-The cost of processing that 8% twice (once on Tier 1, once on Tier 2) was still less than processing all of them on Tier 2 originally.
+In well-tuned routing systems, only a small fraction of Tier 1 responses, typically under 10%, escalate to Tier 2, and rarely directly to Tier 3.
+The cost of processing that fraction twice (once on Tier 1, once on Tier 2) is still less than processing all of them on Tier 2 originally.
 Escalation only becomes expensive if your classifier is wrong more than 25-30% of the time, at which point you should fix the classifier rather than abandon routing entirely.

-The cost savings broke down predictably by routing tier:
+The cost savings break down predictably by routing tier:

-8. The latency improvement was an unexpected bonus.
-Cheap models respond faster—Haiku-class models return in 200-400ms versus 1.5-3 seconds for premium models.
-Since 62% of requests now hit fast models, the average response time dropped significantly.
-For their customer-facing application, this improvement alone justified the routing investment.
+The latency improvement is an unexpected bonus.
+Cheap models respond faster, Haiku-class models return in 200-400ms versus 1.5-3 seconds for premium models.
+Since the majority of requests now hit fast models, the average response time drops significantly.
+For customer-facing applications, this improvement alone often justifies the routing investment.

-Quality scores held steady because the routing only sent tasks to cheap models that cheap models handle well.
-The human evaluation panel—five reviewers scoring 500 random responses weekly—found no statistically significant difference between pre-routing and post-routing quality distributions.
+Quality scores hold steady because the routing only sends tasks to cheap models that cheap models handle well.
+A human evaluation panel scoring random samples weekly will typically find no statistically significant difference between pre-routing and post-routing quality distributions.

 Quality Safeguards That Prevent Silent Degradation